weisong82/spring-config-server_client/Readme.md

 https://cloud.spring.io/spring-cloud-config/reference/html/#_quick_start

+where application is injected as the spring.config.name in the SpringApplication (what is normally application in a regular Spring Boot app),

+profile is an active profile (or comma-separated list of properties),

+and label is an optional git label (defaults to master.)

 The default strategy for locating property sources is to clone a git repository (at spring.cloud.config.server.git.uri) and use it to initialize a mini SpringApplication.
 The mini-application’s Environment is used to enumerate property sources and publish them at a JSON endpoint.

 The HTTP service has resources in the following form: